Ruger American Ranch Review: Summary

 The rifle is competitively priced.

 - Power Bedding System.
-This system changes up the norm, and goes a long way to increase the reliability and accuracy of the weapon, all while reducing the amount of felt recoil.
+This system changes up the norm, and goes a long way to increase the reliability and accuracy of the rifle, all while reducing the amount of felt recoil.

 - Accuracy.
-Due to the ergonomics, adjustable trigger, and free float barrel, this is a very accurate weapon.
+Due to the ergonomics, adjustable trigger, and free float barrel, this is a very accurate rifle.

 - Safety.
-Very safe weapon, especially considering you don’t have to pull the trigger to remove the bolt.
+Very safe rifle, especially considering you don’t have to pull the trigger to remove the bolt.

 We Don't Like

 - Recoil.
-Like we mentioned before, this is a light weapon firing a big projectile.
+Like we mentioned before, this is a light rifle firing a big projectile.
 It has some inherent recoil, especially in .450 Bushmaster.

 - Magazine capacity.
 Specifically for plinking, these mags are pretty small.